 RAD vs. Other Software Development Models

-Rapid Application Development vs. Agile
+Rapid Application Development and Agile

 - RAD is a predecessor of Agile, but Agile encompasses far more than a development model.

 - The RAD model doesn’t set up a particular timeline for iterations.
-Instead, focus on development speed is clearly emphasized.
+Instead, the focus on development speed is clearly emphasized.

 - Unlike Agile, feedback from the end-users is critical to the RAD process.